Running WRF¶

 the time (in minutes) until the nest is moved.
 This option may help when the storm is still too weak to be tracked by the algorithm. |

-When the automatic moving nest is employed, the model writes the vortex center location, with minimum mean sea-level pressure and maximum 10-m winds to the standard-out file (e.g. rsl.out.0000).
-Type the following command to produce a list of storm information at 15-minute intervals:
+When using this option, WRF writes storm information (vortex center location, minimum mean sea-level pressure, maximum 10-m winds) to the standard-out file (e.g. rsl.out.0000).
+The following command lists these data at 15-minute intervals:

 grep ATCF rsl.out.0000